 - Wo Hop Shek Cemetery (Tel : 2675 5296);

 - Cheung Chau Cemetery (Tel : 2981 5442);

 - Tai O Cemetery (Tel : 2852 3606); and

 - Lai Chi Yuen Cemetery (Tel : 2852 3606).

 A grave space can be obtained on application (Application Form) and payment of the prescribed fee through a licensed undertaker at the respective Cemetery Office.
 A Certificate of Registration of Death or Burial Order must be produced for inspection.
-In addition, the applicant is also required to produce the original and a copy of letter from the relevant islands rural committee and a statutory declaration made by the legal representative or next of kin of the deceased person to certify the deceased is an indigenous villager or a local resident in the outlying islands or their children in the application for coffin burial in Cheung Chau Cemetery, Tai O Cemetery or Lai Chi Yuen Cemetery.
+In addition, the applicant is also required to produce the original and a copy of letter from the relevant islands rural committee and a statutory declaration made by the legal representative or next of kin of the deceased person to certify and declare the deceased was an indigenous villager of the Islands District, or a bona fide resident of Islands District for a "continuous residing period" of not less than 7 years ( 10 years for Cheung Chau) or their minor children in the application for coffin burial in Cheung Chau Cemetery, Tai O Cemetery or Lai Chi Yuen Cemetery.

 After the burial of coffin, one can make private arrangements with a mason for erection of a tombstone on the grave.